 Go to your oral skills classes und use the opportunity to speak German!
 Attend every event at which German is spoken and listen attentively.
 Gradually you will build up the confidence to speak, using what you have heard to formulate your own ideas.
 Remember a conversation is a two-way stream of input (listening) and output (speaking)!
 Start talking out loud to yourself in German (preferably when no one else is around;)!
 For example, practice using the grammatical structures you are learning in the grammar class, e.g. on your way to college/while getting ready for bed at night, describe your daily routine in the present tense, what you did yesterday in the past tense, etc. Read out loud in German regularly as it helps you to practice articulating difficult sounds in German and also gets you used to hearing your own voice in German.
-Use digital learning platforms such as www.digilanguages.ie.
-Lecturers are happy to advise you on suitable electronic resources.
-The key to becoming a good German speaker is practice and we will do our best to provide you with plenty of opportunity in class, in the Franco German House, during extra-curricular activities.
+Use CALL (Computer Assisted Language Learning) on the internet - see German home page for details.
+The key to becoming a good German speaker is practice and we will do our best to provide you with plenty of opportunity in class, in the FrancoGerman house, during extra-curricular activities.
 Make the most of it!